jvink10/resume-website/README.md

 - Add future page
 - Add about page
 - Add Logo
-- Completely change format for mobile/desktop size
+- Completely change format for mobile/desktop home
 - Add email and message functionality on contact page
-- Add invoicing for clients
+- Add invoicing for clients, likely on contact page

 Fix
 - Redo button size for mobile and desktop navigation